The Australian Museum's mission is ignite wonder, inspire debate and drive change.

 The Museum also has an active loan program with research and educational institutions around the world.
 We also welcome visiting national and international scientists and students who wish to study specimens and objects in our collections.

-Through outreach programs, the Museum provides indigenous communities access to their cultural objects held in its collections.
+Through outreach programs, the Museum provides First Nations communities access to their cultural objects held in its collections.
 For example many Aboriginal communities are establishing and maintaining their own museums, called 'Cultural Centres' or 'Keeping Places' and developing cultural exhibitions within them.
 Museum staff work with communities to produce these exhibits using objects from the Australian Museum's collections and local knowledge within the community.

 The Australian Museum greatly appreciates the many kind offers we receive each year from people looking to donate items for our natural history and cultural collections.